SAP-samples/teched2022-DA160/README.md

 Download the ZIP-file from the GitHub site: :arrow_right: [DA160_Resources.zip](DA160_Resources.zip)

-> :warning: **Once downloaded to your local machine, please unzip the file into a separate folder, as you will need it for the exercises.
+> :warning: **Once downloaded to your local machine, please unzip the file into a separate folder.** <br>
+> :warning: **You will need it for the exercises.
 So, please remember the file location of the unzipped files!**

 ## Exercises